Skip to main content

 }

-You can see the page that we added to the wizard in the previous unit, with the title “Create Execs Only App”.
-The new page has the title “Dashboard Styling” and refers to the color-picker by its name, “colorTest” in the vfPage section.
+You see the page added to the wizard in the previous unit, “Create Execs Only App”, and the new page, “Dashboard Styling.”
+This new page refers to the color picker by its name, “colorTest”, in the vfPage section.

-What did we accomplish with the new JSON?
-We added a page to the wizard that lets our partners choose background colors for the Execs Only dashboards.
-Our excitable CEO’s going to go bonkers over that!
-And you’re so excited to show her that you grab your laptop and run down to her office.
+What did you accomplish with the new JSON?
+You added a page to the wizard that lets partners choose background colors for the Execs Only dashboards.

 Show and Tell with the CEO

-You’re in luck—she’s there, and she’s between meetings.
+Now, you're ready to show the CEO the app template.
+You’re in luck—she’s between meetings.
 You open your laptop, log in to Analytics Studio, and show her the new version of Execs Only.

 1. Log in to the Developer Edition org you created in the first unit.